vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 [Life-cycle]<>

 Eon components pass through a series of events that determine their life-cycle.
-Understanding this events is crucial for an optimal performance implementation.
+Understanding these events is crucial for optimal performance implementation.

 ## Sequential events